 Chairperson: Kati Tusinski Berg, Ph.D.

-The strategic communication [online] major prepares graduates to manage the communication functions of businesses.
+The business communication [online] major prepares graduates to manage the communication functions of businesses.
 The major emphasizes concepts and principles necessary for organizations to thrive.
 The curriculum is designed to develop skills related to business communication and the development of data-driven strategic planning to manage organizational relationships with stakeholders and to create effective messages for internal and external audiences.

 The program integrates theoretical perspectives on organizational communication and strategic communication with practical project-based approaches leading to creative strategic problem solving.
 Students develop an understanding of data analytics, management communication, business acumen and ethical decision-making to position them for success in the ever-changing professional landscape.